- 4-H Youth Development Leader

 - Work with Extension agents to establish sites and hours of operation for plant clinics.

-- Work with Extension agents and EMGV graphic artists to create plant clinic promotional materials.
+- Work with Extension agents and MGV graphic artists to create plant clinic promotional materials.

 - Keep records of clients seen, problems diagnosed, and recommendations given.